 SnoreRx is a “boil and bite” device.
 This feature makes the device custom-fitted to hold the mouth comfortably in place throughout the night.
 Although there are other boil and bite devices out there, some of them do not offer the chance to refit after the first attempt and need to be done carefully the first time.
 SnoreRx can be refitted up to three times to create the best impression of the device.

 What also makes SnoreRx different from other devices is the ability to adjust the jaw in 1-millimeter increments.
 Currently, there is no other MAD with this feature.
 Some devices are one-size-fits-all and do not have the ability to make lower jaw adjustments.

 SnoreRx is also able to be easily readjusted and clearly shows the number it’s set at, along with a reference point.

 According to the manufacturer’s website, SnoreRx can last 11-15 months.
 This is longer than the lifespan of most of the other MADs on the market.

 The price for a SnoreRx device is $129 with a current online price of $99.
 There seems to be a broad price range on mandibular devices ranging from $39.99 all the way up to $200 with SnoreRx somewhere in the middle.
 Although it’s a little more pricey than some of the other devices, the lifespan can make up for the price difference.
 Many of the less-expensive options need to be replaced sooner than SnoreRx.

 Currently, two devices can be purchased online for $154 which seems to be a good deal.

 Material and comfort

 SnoreRx is soft and comfortable, made with medical grade materials and no metal or anything else that creates torsion.
-It is also BPA-free which is a feature not mentioned by manufacturers of some other devices.
-(BPA is a chemical found in many plastics that has been linked to serious health conditions).

 Other features of the SnoreRx snoring mouthpiece